Skip to content

 Galahad’s cheeks grew hot.
 “I didn’t…I don’t…there was nothing to tell.”
 He picked up his drink and swallowed.
 He would have taken another gulp but that would have emptied the small glass and it was beyond his alcohol tolerance to drink so quickly.

 “If you say so.”
 Gwen sipped her drink.
-“Then you should save Irene all the effort to get your attention and finally ask her out.”
+“Then you should save Irene her efforts to get your attention and finally ask her out.”

 He shook his head, beginning to smile at his friend’s artless matchmaking attempt.